 Metalworking fluids can enter the body through the mouth by means of eating, drinking or nail biting and smoking/ vaping, cuts and/or abrasions and other broken skin i.e., dermatitis.

 Your CoSHH assessments should be up to date and the management of substances sufficient to reduce the risks to as low as reasonably practicable.
-A useful CoSHH toolbox talk can be found in Atlas, here.
-You can also find a free CoSHH elearning course in Atlas, which is ideal for training your teams.
+A useful CoSHH elearning course can be found in Atlas, which is ideal for giving your workers information to protect themselves from chemical-related hazards.

 Review your risk assessments for activities involving metalworking fluids.
 Make sure you’re confident that your control measures reduce the risks of exposure to as low as reasonably practicable.